Shared parental pay Shared parental leave and pay

 Eligible parents can get up to 37 weeks of statutory shared parental pay.

-Employees and workers can claim shared parental pay for any remaining weeks after the birth parent or primary adopter stops their:
+They can do this for any remaining weeks after the birth parent or primary adopter stops:

 How much shared parental pay is